awez/amirrajan.github.com/_posts/2015-11-17-getting-featured-by-apple.md

 If you don't ask, people who download your games won't review them.
 So find the _perfect_ time to request a review.
 Don't nag them five minutes into your game.
 See how I did it in A Dark Room, The Ensign, and A Noble Circle.
-Geometry Dash does a phenominal job of timing the review request too.
+Geometry Dash does a phenomenal job of timing the review request too.
 Desert Golf does some cute things with sharing accomplishments too.

 ##Be Persistent

 It's hard work guys.
 There's no lifehack for this.
-You just have be consistent and persistent. **Again, please support me by [buying my games](https://itunes.apple.com/us/artist/amirali-rajan/id736683064).
+You just have be consistent and persistent.
-There's nothing more I want than to be able to build games full time.
-I can't do it without your help/support.**